 Grand Neighbours: Richmond House

-When I became involved in Twickenham Riverside, a long-running saga about the fate of the old pool site, not very much was generally known about the site’s history and it was not until I started work on the Memories of Twickenham Riverside Heritage Lottery project that I discovered the grand neighbours who lived within sight of Strawberry Hill.
+I became involved in Twickenham Riverside, a long-running saga about the fate of the old pool site, sometime in 2009.
+At this time very little was generally known about the site’s history and it was not until I started work on the Memories of Twickenham Riverside Heritage Lottery project that I discovered the grand neighbours who lived within sight of Strawberry Hill.

 Strawberry Hill is known as the home of Walpole, Pope and nearer to home, Abraham Prado, but just down the river an even grander house stood from 1662, Richmond House.
 The home to many of the rich and famous throughout the centuries, the impressive original house with its outstanding art collection was replaced by a more modest building during the early nineteenth century.
 This amazing history was explored by my good friends Sue and Jeremy Hamilton-Miller, in itself a tale of dedication and an enormous amount of primary research.